davidainslie/pixel-crack/docs/synopsis.md

 Installation Requirements
 -------------------------

-SBT/Scala setup for Mac (apologies to everyone else).
+SBT/Scala setup or Mac (apologies to everyone else).
 Firstly you will need [homebrew](https://brew.sh/):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ bash